Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Summary

 \section{Summary}

 The results and findings of this work are summarized as follows: \begin{itemize} \item 4U 1907+09 exhibiting normal flux, flare, and dip (off-state) in the light curve and providing insights into the variability of the source. \item With an estimated pulse period of $443.99(4)$ s, the source was determined to be spin down. \item During the on-state, the typical spectral and temporal characteristics of 4U 1907+09 are detected, including a double-peaked pulse profile, energy dependence of pulse profile, CRSF, and dips in the light curve. \item The CRSF at $\sim18$ keV was found in both on and off states.
-The width of CRSF correlated positively with the flux. \item The spin phase influenced the spectral properties.
+While the CRSF energy remained constant, CRSF's width showed a positive correlation with flux. \item The spin phase influenced the spectral properties.
 Cutoff energy is in phase with the pulse shape, but photon index and e-fold energy are out of phase. \end{itemize}